mamal72/electron-jalali-calendar/README.md

 You can clone this repository and build the app using tools like [electron-prebuilt](https://github.com/mafintosh/electron-prebuilt).
 I didn't test it on `Windows` or `Linux`, but I made binaries for them and it works.

-There is also an OS X prebuilt binary in the `bin` directory of the repo.
+There is also an OS X prebuilt binary in the [releases](https://github.com/mamal72/electron-jalali-calendar/releases).
 You can simply download the zip file, extract it and drag the single binary app to your `Applications` folder.

 # Ideas?